GavPri/learning-spanish/README.md

 # Love Spanish
 Love Spanish is a project that translates a phrase from English to Spanish and Vice Versa using the Google translate API.
 When the phrase is translated, the phrase inputted and the translation provided are added to a google sheet for storage using the gspread.

-I built this prpject as I always enjoyed learning Spanish and I wanted a program to translate and save the new phrases that I have learned.
+I built this prpject as I always enjoyed learning Spanish.
+I currently work with a lot of Spanish speaking people.
+I made this as a place to keep the new phrases that I learn.

 ## Dependencies
 In order to make this project, I relied upon some libraries and modules.